microsoft/ebpf-for-windows-demo/README.md

 # eBPF for Windows Demos

-This repository is the home for various demos projects built on top of ebpf-for-windows platform.
+This repository is the home for various demo projects built on top of ebpf-for-windows platform.

 Use the [Getting Started](docs/GettingStarted.md) guide for first time setup of this project.